Find Affordable College Courses

 While working on their degree, geology majors at WVU accumulate an average of around $26,000 in student debt.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $494.

-You’ll join some of the best and brightest minds around you if you attend Louisiana State University and Agricultural & Mechanical College.
-The school came in at #5 on this year’s Best Geological & Earth Sciences Schools in the Southeast Region list.
-Located in the city of Baton Rouge, Louisiana State University is a public school with a very large student population.
+You’ll be in good company if you decide to attend Louisiana State University and Agricultural & Mechanical College.
+It ranked #5 on our 2023 Best Geological & Earth Sciences Schools in the Southeast Region list.
+Located in the midsize city of Baton Rouge, Louisiana State University is a public school with a fairly large student population.

 On average, geology graduates from Louisiana State University take out $19,500 in student loans while working on their degree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $273.